csc-training/summerschool/hpc-ai/docs/02-parallel-ai.md

 :::
 ::: {.column width="30%"}
 <small>
-Idea: Split model layer-wise across GPUs.
+Vertical Parallelism:
-1.Each GPU processes part of the model sequentially.
+- Split the layer-wise across GPUs.
-2.Underutilization is an issue.
+- Each GPU processes part of the model sequentially.
-3.Maximizes compute by overlapping stages (with microbatching).
+- Chain of dependencies
 </small>
 :::
 ::: {.column width="40%"}